Three Laws of Robotics: Applications to future technology

 Woods said, "Our laws are a little more realistic, and therefore a little more boring” and that "The philosophy has been, ‘sure, people make mistakes, but robots will be better – a perfect version of ourselves’.
 We wanted to write three new laws to get people thinking about the human-robot relationship in more realistic, grounded ways."

 In early 2011, the UK published what is now considered the first national-level AI softlaw, which consisted largely of a revised set of 5 laws, the first 3 of which updated Asimov's.
-These laws ere published with commentary, by the EPSRC/AHRC working group in 2010:
+These laws were published with commentary, by the EPSRC/AHRC working group in 2010: